 Various ages define the history of the Basque Country.

 The history of the Basque Country starts with the Palaeolithic period.
+It is also believed to be one of the oldest ethnic groups in Europe, even if many hypotheses are still unresolved regarding its origins...
 The first vestiges are traced back to 100,000 years BC and some significant cave paintings have been found dating back to before 35,000 years BC.
 They were discovered for example, in the Isturitz cave.

 The Neolithic period sees the building of the first villages and the development of agriculture and herding, the Basque Country then had 10,000 inhabitants.